 An ‘outstanding’ level of commitment in County Durham to the Motor Neurone Disease (MND) community resulted in two of our Occupational Therapists helping to develop a recent storyline in top soap Coronation Street.

 As those who watch ‘Corrie’ will know, ITV have recently been running a storyline about one of the characters in the show Paul Forman being diagnosed and living with MND.
-Many will have seen the emotionally charged conclusion which aired a few days ago.

 What most viewers won’t be aware of is the behind the scenes involvement in the storyline of two County Durham OTs!